MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 A strong foundation in automated testing is one of the most essential yet often overlooked skill sets for aspiring software engineers.
 While many students don’t learn these skills in school, new grad software engineers are almost always expected to write automated tests.

-You should be familiar different kinds of tests like unit tests, integration tests, or end-to-end (E2E) tests as well as with the concepts of the **test pyramid** and **code coverage**.
+You should be familiar different kinds of tests like unit tests, integration tests, and end-to-end (E2E) tests as well as with the concepts of the **test pyramid** and **code coverage**.

 Including at least one bullet point on your resume about automated testing signals to an engineering manager that you can function closer to a regular full-time developer.